Norse Mythology (book): The death of Balder

 Balder has recurring nightmares that he will die soon.
-His mother Frigg makes sure that he becomes almost invulnerable, but Loki discovers his only weakness and tricks Hod into killing his brother.
+His mother Frigg makes sure that he becomes almost invulnerable, but Loki discovers his only weakness and tricks Höðr into killing his brother.

 The last days of Loki

 After a flyting with the gods, Loki escapes but he is chased and brought to justice.
 Váli, son of Loki, is turned into a wolf and made to kill his brother Narfi.
 Loki is then bound with Narfi's entrails with a snake dripping venom on his face; his wife Sigyn remains by his side and uses a bowl to catch the venom.